UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 ### Organizations

-An Organisation SHOULD be represented by a DataCrate microdocument with two types:
+An organization SHOULD be represented by a DataCrate microdocument with two types:
 [schema:CreativeWork] and [schema:Organization].
 For example:

 ```